Gower

 There's the usual shopping area, but the indoor market is very good.

-The sea goes out a very long way, so not much use is made of the waterfront's sandy beach.
+The sea goes out a very long way, so little use is made of the waterfront's sandy beach.

 The best thing for car-free tourists though is the bus station for days trips to the Gower.